mdeinum/mdeinum.github.io/_posts/2019-02-13-Lombok-Data-Ojects-Arent-Entities.md

 ## Conclusion
 You can use the `@Data` annotation from Lombok with `@Entity` objects, however there are somethings you need to take into account.

 1. Always write your own `equals` and `hashCode` methods that properly works for JPA.
-You might want to include these in a base entity you extend.
+You might want to include these in a base entity you extend and disable generating those methods by adding `@EqualsAndHashCode(onlyExplicitlyIncluded = true)` to your entities.
 2. Be cautious in what to include in the generated `toString`.
-You might want to include a default `toString` in a base entity class.
+You might want to include a default `toString` in a base entity class and disable generating a `toString` using `@ToString(onlyExplicitlyIncluded=true)`.
-3. Because of 1 and 2 you might be better of just using the `@Getter` / `@Setter` annotations instead of the `@Data` annotation.
+3. Because of 1 and 2 you are probably better of just using the `@Getter` / `@Setter` annotations instead of the `@Data` annotation.
 As that is what generally is needed/wanted.